-Total rent expense incurred during 2000, 1999 and 1998 was $ million, $143 million and $147 million, respectively.
+Total rent expense incurred during 2000, 1999 and 1998 was $136 million, $143 million and $147 million, respectively.

-In November 1999, a subsidiary of Enron made a contribution leaseback of assets in return for a preferred interest in an unconsolidated equity affiliate of Enron.
-As a result of this transaction, Enron has net future obligations of $5 million each year for 2000 through 2004 and $49 million thereafter.
+Enron has entered into two development agreements whereby Enron is required to manage construction of a certain number of power projects on behalf of third party owners.
+Under one development agreement, where construction is expected to be completed on or before March 31, 2004, Enron has agreed to enter into power offtake agreements for varying portions of the offtake from each facility.
+Under the other development agreement, Enron maintains purchase options, which may be assigned to a third party, and lease options on the power projects.
+If upon completion, which is expected to occur on or before August 31, 2002, Enron has failed to exercise one of its options, Enron may participate in the remarketing of the power projects which Enron has guaranteed the recovery of 89.9 percent of certain project costs.

 Enron guarantees the performance of certain of its unconsolidated equity affiliates in connection with letters of credit issued on behalf of those entities.
-At December 31, 2000, a total of $303 million of such guarantees were outstanding, including $144 million on behalf of EOTT.
-In addition, Enron is a guarantor on certain liabilities of unconsolidated equity affiliates and other companies totaling approximately $1,501 million at December 31, 2000, including $427 million related to EOTT trade obligations.
+At December 31, 2000, a total of $263 million of such guarantees were outstanding, including $103 million on behalf of EOTT.
+In addition, Enron is a guarantor on certain liabilities of unconsolidated equity affiliates and other companies totaling approximately $1,620 million at December 31, 2000, including $538 million related to EOTT trade obligations.
 The EOTT letters of credit and guarantees of trade obligations are secured by the assets of EOTT.
-Enron has also guaranteed $420 million in lease obligations for which it has been indemnified by an “Investment Grade” company.
+Enron has also guaranteed $386 million in lease obligations for which it has been indemnified by an “Investment Grade” company.
 Management does not consider it likely that Enron would be required to perform or otherwise incur any losses associated with the above guarantees.
-In addition, certain commitments have been made related to capital expenditures and equity investments planned in 2000.
+In addition, certain commitments have been made related to capital expenditures and equity investments planned in 2001.

+On December 15, 2000, Enron announced that it had entered into an agreement and plan of merger with Azurix Corp. under which the holders of Azurix’s approximately 39 million publicly traded shares would receive cash of $8.375 per share.
+The agreement, which is subject to the approval of Azurix shareholders, is expected to close in early 2001.

 16 RELATED PARTY TRANSACTIONS

-In 2000 and 1999, Enron entered into transactions with limited partnerships (the Related Party), whose general partner’s managing member is a senior officer of Enron.
+In 2000 and 1999, Enron entered into transactions with limited partnerships (the Related Party) whose general partner’s managing member is a senior officer of Enron.
 The limited partners of the Related Party are unrelated to Enron.